Geechee (film): Production

 In November 2019, it was announced Andrea Riseborough had joined the cast of the film, with DuBois Ahsong directing from a screenplay he wrote.
 In August 2020, Andrea Riseborough, Amin Joseph, Ebon Moss-Bachrach, Antoinette Crowe-Legacy, Gavin Warren, Victoria Hill, Starletta DuPois and Judith Scott joined the cast of the film, with Jamie Foxx serving as a producer.

 Filming

 Principal photography began in the Dominican Republic in August 2020.
 Production was initially set to begin in March 2020, but was delayed due to the COVID-19 pandemic.
-In September, production was halted indefinitely when a crew member got injured after the crew's convoy was fired upon several times by Dominican police.
+In September, production was halted indefinitely when a crew member was injured after the crew's convoy was fired upon several times by Dominican police.
 Apparently, the incident took place due to a case of mistaken identity.